ayn/ARSwipeToSelectGestureRecognizer/README.md

 ## Demo project

+- A demo application that uses `ARSwipeToSelectGestureRecognizer` to select multiple photos to share with `UIActivityViewController` can be found in the [Demo](https://github.com/ayn/ARSwipeToSelectGestureRecognizer/tree/master/Demo) folder.
-[ARSwipeToSelectPickerController](https://github.com/ayn/ARSwipeToSelectPickerController) is a UIImagePickerController-like assets picker that utilizes ARMultiSelectGestureRecognizer for swipe-to-select.
-An example app can be found in the its [Demo folder](https://github.com/ayn/ARSwipeToSelectPickerController/tree/master/Demo).
+- [ARSwipeToSelectPickerController](https://github.com/ayn/ARSwipeToSelectPickerController) is a UIImagePickerController-like assets picker that utilizes ARMultiSelectGestureRecognizer for swipe-to-select.

 ## Co-Authors